BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 Aya's team is built for the Corrupted Field this time around, different from both Venam and Aya in Reborn.
 Field Hazard damage runs rampant here - watch out for Tentacruel's Seed + Speed strategy and the hard hitting bulky mons she has hiding in the back.

 Beating Aya is all we can do in this quest for now!

+### Narcissa's Hauntings 2

+If you've progressed Narcissa's Hauntings so far, you can now continue this quest.

+Fly to the Rose Theater, and enter Forlorned Cavern on Route 9.
+Enter the first room in the main area of the cave, with the Timesplicer Stone.
+After a scene with Narcissa, accept the fast travel to the Cliffside Grave if you've been already -- if not, [you'll need to explore Amethyst Cave](#amethyst-depths).
+Talk to her again, then accept fast travel to Phasial Cave.

+Head up and watch the scenes play out.
+Then, in Narcissa's house, talk to her upstairs.
+Head out and go to the Wispy Tower.
+Talk to young Narcy here and go in.
+Enter the lab, and head left.
+Talk to her again.
+Enter the western room, and surf up.
+Pick up the *New World Field Readout* and the *Gengarite G*.
+Watch the CD Rom, then return to Narcissa's house.
+Narcissa respects our 18 minute timer to save our friends at the pyramid, however, so we can't proceed on this quest for now.

 ### Aquarium Quest 2